lorin/resilience-engineering/README.md

 * [Two years before the mast: Learning how to learn about patient safety](https://www.researchgate.net/publication/285346573_Two_years_before_the_mast_Learning_how_to_learn_about_patient_safety)
 * [Resilience is not control: healthcare, crisis management, and ICT]
 * [Taking Things in One’s Stride: Cognitive Features of Two Resilient Performances]
+* [Human Performance in Anesthesia: A Corpus of Cases]

 [Behind Human Error]: https://www.amazon.com/Behind-Human-Error-David-Woods/dp/0754678342